 Indulging in consuming an immense amount of food also has a direct correlation on compulsive behavior.
 Individuals suffering from this condition are prone not only to physical health disorders but to mental ones as well, connected to obesity issues.

 Treating process addiction depends on the type of addicting activity the individual is engaged with.
 Generally speaking, several treatment programs are available to help treat compulsive behavior related to this form of addiction.
-Here are some of these programs and strategies:
+Here are some of these programs in Dallas and strategies:

 Given the deep connection to the nature of the mind, psychotherapy is a highly-recommended form of treatment to address process addiction.
 Cognitive behavioral therapy may be a good choice, considering the identification and direct treatment to the emotions attached to the different forms of addicting activities the afflicted may be engaged in.